samuelsonric/PolynomialOptimization.jl/docs/src/auxreference.md

 ```

 ## Chordal graphs
-The functionality for chordal graphs is taken from the [`ChordalGraph.jl`](https://github.com/wangjie212/ChordalGraph) package
+Functionality for working with chordal graphs.
+The API is similar to the
-(MIT license).
-Some features that we don't need were removed, inefficient implementations were improved.
+[`ChordalGraph.jl`](https://github.com/wangjie212/ChordalGraph) package (MIT license).
+Some features that we don't need were
+removed.
 ```@docs
-Relaxation.chordal_completion!
 Relaxation.chordal_cliques!
+Relaxation.chordal_cliques
 ```

 ## Sorting of multiple vectors